ZeroIntensity/RoboCollab/README.md

 ## Notes
 ### Known Bugs
-This project overall is pretty buggy and untested atm, so don't expect this to cover much.
+This is pretty untested so it will be pretty buggy.
-- Account linking is currently broken (hence why the core part of it is commented out)
-- The `error` function requires a `return` statement or else the command continues.
-I'm sure i've forgot to put this in some places, so some comands might be broken because of that.